chippyash/Math-Matrix/README.md

 *  You can use the magic __invoke functionality
 *  Derivatives implement the chippyash\Math\Matrix\Interfaces\DerivativeInterface

-Two derivatives are currently supplied.
+Three derivatives are currently supplied.

 *  Determinant